indigo-dc/oidc-agent/gitbook/oidc-agent.md

 * [```--lifetime```](#-lifetime)
 * [```--log-stderr```](#-log-stderr)
 * [```--with-group```](#-with-group)

+### `--always-allow-idtoken`
+`oidc-token` can also be used to request an id token from the agent.
+On default such requests have to be approved by the user, since this is only ment as a development tool and other applications should not request id tokens from the agent as they are not ment for authorization.
+If the `--always-allow-idtoken` option is specified id token requests do not need confirmation by the user.

 ### ```--confirm```
 On default every application running as the same user as the agent can obtain an